algolia/kubernetes-hands-on/99-good-practices/README.md

 ## Other good practices

-Not directly related to Kubernetes, but still usefull:
+Not directly related to Kubernetes, but still useful:

 1. If you are in the cloud, use [`terraform`](https://www.terraform.io/) to configure your clusters.